 What Does This Mean?

-The above mentioned allegations levied against Dale Wright paint the picture of a securities broker engaging in a very predatory investment scheme.
+According to the above mentioned allegations, Dale Wright allegedly engaged in a very predatory investment scheme.
 He, allegedly, purposefully targeted individuals to purchase these unsuitable life insurance policies and then borrow against these policies to invest in actual equities.
 Wright allegedly placed these investors in an overly complex trading strategy that had additional, unnecessary steps to it–most likely in an attempt to increase the amount he would receive in commissions.
 The unnecessary fees charged to investors in a scheme like this would cause the investors’ principal investments to deteriorate and prevent them from seeing their desired returns.
 Dale Wright also allegedly recommended that some of these investors pull equity from their homes to purchase these unsuitable insurance policies.
 Not only is this another step that causes investors to incur financial losses, but advising that an investor risk their home is never suitable under any circumstances.
 An investor’s home has value far beyond what it is monetarily worth and can often be the one thing they can fall back on after losing all other assets.

 Oakes & Fosher Can Help